hashicorp/design-system/website/docs/patterns/button-organization/partials/guidelines/order.md

 #### Natural conversation based on priority
 ![Optimal order](/assets/patterns/button-organization/optimal-ordering.png)

-- User edits the settings of a cluster
+User edits the settings of a cluster:

-    - "Would you like to save the changes to this cluster?"
+"Would you like to save the changes to this cluster?"
 "Yes, thank you."
 !!!

 #### Exceptions